 The X Consortium will maintain a registry of protocols to avoid collisions in the name space.
 The following table lists the protocols that have been defined to date.

-Protocol Section Purpose WM_TAKE_FOCUS the section called "Input Focus" Assignment of input focus WM_SAVE_YOURSELF Appendix C Save client state request (deprecated) WM_DELETE_WINDOW the section called "Window Deletion" Request to delete top-level window
+Protocol Section Purpose WM_TAKE_FOCUS Input Focus Assignment of input focus WM_SAVE_YOURSELF Appendix C Save client state request (deprecated) WM_DELETE_WINDOWWindow Deletion Request to delete top-level window

 It is expected that this table will grow over time.